 Informed by Davis’s expertise in forestry and natural resource management, Winnakee leads regional land trusts in our active stewardship model to restore ecological assets on lands we own.
 These plans will address pressing conversation needs such as habitat loss for rare and threatened species; mitigation of invasive species, pests and pathogens; forest fragmentation; soil erosion, and water quality protections and improved climate change mitigation.

 Winnakee is building its reputation as a local land trust that can leverage its strength and expand its conservation of natural resources to a new regional level.
 In January 2021, Winnakee Land Trust adopted a three-year strategic plan to build capacity for our enhanced conservation mission.
-Winnakee’s stewardship plans will have a strong and positive impact on local environmental health and bring multiple benefits to the community.
+Winnakee’s stewardship plans will have a strong and positive impact on local environmental health and bring myriad public benefits to the community.